pgkt04/tp2-driver-reversal/README.md

 Windows drivers firmware findings for Thinkpad Trackpoint Keyboard II.
 You can find the official software being looked at here: [https://support.lenovo.com/au/en/accessories/trackpoint_keyboard](https://support.lenovo.com/au/en/accessories/trackpoint_keyboard)

+this isn't a remake/rebuild of the firmware, just some findings so I can hack together some improvements for the keyboard on macos in the future
 ## findings
 ### scrolling
 scrolling related functionality can be found within the logonset files.